HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolov8/README.md

 </View>
 ```

-In the `label_to_coco.yml` edit the dictionary to where the keys are the exact names of your rectangular labels in label studio and the values are the exact names of the same classes in [open-images-v7.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/open-images-v7.yaml).
+In the `class_matching.yml` edit the `labels_to_coco` dictionary to where the keys are the exact names of your rectangular labels in label studio and the values are the exact names of the same classes in [open-images-v7.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/open-images-v7.yaml).

-Any classes in your labeling config that you do not add to `label_to_coco.yml` will be trained using the second, custom model.
+Any classes in your labeling config that you do not add to the `labels_to_coco` dictionary in `class_matching.yml` will be trained using the second, custom model.

+In the `all_classes` dictionary add all of the classes in your Label Studio labeling config that are under the rectangular labels.

-Note: if you leave this YAML file empty with no keys and values, only the custom model will be trained and then used for predictions.
+Note: if you leave the `labels_to_coco` dictionary empty with no keys and values, only the custom model will be trained and then used for predictions.
 In such a case, the model trained on 600 classes will not be used at all.

 2. Editing `docker-compose.yml`